Divergence of CAT(0) Cube Complexes and Coxeter Groups: Introduction

 We note that a random right-angled Coxeter group given as above asymptotically almost surely has dimension larger than two.
 Thus the generality of Theorem \ref{racg_quadratic_div_theorem} is needed to obtain Theorem \ref{random_racg_theorem}.

 \textit{Strongly thick metric spaces of order $d$} form an important class of spaces which can be constructed through a $d$--step inductive gluing procedure, with initial pieces of linear divergence.
-An important consequence is that these spaces must have divergence bound above by a polynomial of degree $d+1$ \cite{BD}.
+An important consequence is that these spaces must have divergence bounded above by a polynomial of degree $d+1$ \cite{BD}.
 There are not many general results in the opposite direction giving lower bounds on divergence, and a goal of this article is to introduce criteria which imply such lower bounds.
-Having such criteria then allows us to give the exact divergence, up to an equivalence of functions, for many spaces.
+These criteria then allow us to give the exact divergence, up to an equivalence of functions, for many spaces.

 We apply the following strategy to study the divergence in CAT(0) cube complexes.
-First, we define the \textit{hyperplane divergence function} that, for each pair of non-intersecting hyperplanes, gives the length of a shortest path between these hyperplanes that avoids a ball of radius $r$ about a basepoint.
+First, we define the \textit{hyperplane divergence function}, $HDiv$, that given a pair of non-intersecting hyperplanes, gives the length of a shortest path between these hyperplanes that avoids a ball of radius $r$ about a basepoint.
 We then give conditions on a pair of non-intersecting hyperplanes that imply a lower bound on their corresponding hyperplane divergence function.
-The proof for these lower bounds involve the use of disk diagrams.
-Finally, we show how the hyperplane divergence function for a pair of such hyperplanes actually implies a stronger lower bound on the divergence of the entire CAT(0) cube complex:
+The proofs for these lower bounds involve the use of disk diagrams.
+Finally, we show how the hyperplane divergence function for a pair of such hyperplanes actually implies a lower bound on the divergence of the entire CAT(0) cube complex:

 \Restate{Theorem}{chaining_hyperplanes_theorem}{} { Let $X$ be an essential, locally compact CAT(0) cube complex with cocompact automorphism group.
 Suppose $HDiv(\mathcal{Y}, \mathcal{Z}) \succeq F(r)$ for a pair of non-intersecting hyperplanes $\mathcal{Y}$ and $\mathcal{Z}$ in $X$.
 It then follows that $Div(X) \succeq rF(r)$. }